Alkedama/Library/README.md

-# MyLibrary
+# Library

-MyLibrary is a simple JavaScript library that provides functions for adding, viewing, and deleting items.
+Library is a simple JavaScript library that provides functions for adding, viewing, and deleting items.

 ## Features